qaisaraM/STOCK-CONTROL-/README.md

 ├── Pending_employees.xlsx   # User / guest access requests

 ```
-> ⚠️ Excel files are stored externally in Microsoft SharePoint and are not included in this repository due to confidentiality and data sensitivity.
+> ⚠️ All transactional data is stored in Microsoft SharePoint using Excel-based modules for lightweight enterprise integration.
 ---

 ## 🧠 System Architecture